Quicknotes | august 2017

 -by Gavin Finch, senior English major

-Students Build Tiny House for Hands-on Learning
+Students Build Tiny House

 The School of Business’ technology program recently started manufacturing tiny houses to integrate classroom learning with hands-on experience.
 Creating several houses each year will give students experience and teach them productivity, as each house becomes easier for them to build.
 Profits from the sales of these popular homes will help offset the cost of tuition.